GoogleCloudPlatform/nodejs-docs-samples/healthcare/datasets/README.md

 # Setup

-Run the following command to install the library dependencies for NodeJS:
+Run the following command to install the library dependencies for Node.js:

     npm install